 Customer feedback loop - what it is and why it's important

 Are you getting back to your customers about the feedback that they have given you?
 If not, you have a broken customer feedback loop.
-Creating a customer feedback loop is key to building better products and retaining your customers.
-In this post, I will explain what a customer feedback loop is and why it's important.
+Closing the customer feedback loop is key to building better products and customer relationships.
+In this post, I will explain why customer feedback is important and how to close the customer feedback loop.

 The customer feedback loop has four steps

 - Gather feedback

 - Analyze & prioritize feedback

 The first step of the customer feedback loop is to collect feedback from your customers.
 Here are three ways to get you started collecting feedback.